Hello Simplified Professional Organizing | Raleigh | Portsmouth

 Organizer filing paper away in office bin.

 At Hello Simplified, we know that no two clients are alike and that every home and lifestyle has unique challenges.
-That's why we cater plans unique to each person's end goals.
+That’s why we create organizing systems based on how each client actually lives and uses their home.
 We have some rules we live by, tried and true methods, and on the flip side, we have some advice for what not to do when organizing your home.
-Read ahead for ten things you should stop doing for an organized home!
+Here are ten common organizing mistakes we see in homes all the time, and what to do instead.

 1. Making Your Home Pretty but Not Functional